Ian A. Young: Biography

 Born in Melbourne, Australia, Young received his bachelor's and master's degrees in electrical engineering from the University of Melbourne, Australia.
 He received his PhD in electrical engineering from the University of California, Berkeley in 1978, where he did research on MOSFET switched-capacitor filters.

 Technical career

-Early career, analog MOS integrated circuits and switched capacitor filters

 Young obtained his PhD from University of California, Berkeley in 1978, working with David A. Hodges, developing the switched MOS capacitor circuits.

 Intel BiCMOS for Logic and SRAM

 Young started at Intel in 1983 with the development of circuits for 1 Mb DRAM in 1 μm CMOS in 1985, and first 64 K SRAM in 1 μm CMOS.
 This was also the first military qualified SRAM under the VHIC program.
 At 600 nanometre node, Intel adopted BiCMOS for logic requiring the development of a BiCMOS SRAM for cache and a new family of standard logic circuits.
-The BiCMOS logic family employed the npn devices in the pull-up path of the BiCMOS gate, to form a low power CMOS logic family with high capacitive drive capability.
-Intel's BiCMOS technology was enabled by an innovative triple diffused npn transistor.
-This led to a highly manufacturable low cost process due to minimum number of additional process steps.
-In contrast, other companies employed BiCMOS to implement emitter-coupled logic for microprocessors, which consumed much more power.
 The BiCMOS circuits were developed for the Pentium processor family and its follow-on generations, Pentium Pro, Pentium II processor family.